dgrmunch/docuten-blockchain-proof-dapp/client/README.md

 `truffle test`

 ## Get the ABI of a contract to use in MyEtherWallet

+* In truffle develop shell:

 const fs = require('fs');
 const contract = JSON.parse(fs.readFileSync('client/src/contracts/ProofOfLife.json', 'utf8'));